hhannine/superpaper/README.md

 - offsets
 	- horizontal,vertical pixel offsets with offsets of different monitors separated by ";"
 - bezels
-	- List of monitor bezel thicknesses in millimeters, floats are accepted, values separated by ";".
+	- List of adjacent monitor bezel pairs' thicknesses in millimeters, i.e. "bezel+gap+bezel", floats are accepted, values separated by ";".
-	- Measure at the edges where monitor sides meet.
-A possible gap can be included in the values given.
+	- Measure adjacent bezels and add them together with a possible gap to get a combined thickness.
+One value for 2 monitors, two values for 3 and so on.
 - diagonal_inches
 	- List of monitor diagonals in inches.
 Used for computing display pixel densities (PPI).
 - hotkey